- Published on Wednesday, 14 January 2015 11:31

 On Eldorado Pkwy, 1.5 miles east of Hwy 75.
 We are at the northeast corner of Eldorado Pkwy and College Street, McKinney, Texas

 - ATTENTION: Possible ongoing construction road closures at US-75/Eldorado thru 2015.
-(Click here to download a PDF with more information.)
+(Click here for more information on McKinney's active road construction projects.)

 - Mailing & Telephone Information